What sizes are there for Satellite Dishes?

 The standard size of satellite dishes is between 40 and 120 centimeters in diameter.
-Most commonly, satellite dishes with a diameter of 60, 80, 85 or 100 centimeters used.
+Most commonly, a satellite dish with a diameter of 60, 80, 85, or 100 centimeters used.
 From 60 centimeters, reception is usually considered reliable.
 However, the individual case is always decisive when choosing the size.

 “Astra” is the name of the satellite, “19.2 ° East” describes its position.
 The satellite operated by the Luxembourg company SES transmits around 400 German-language programs in Europe, of which around 250 are unencrypted.
 The best-known German TV stations and radio programs are broadcast on Astra 19.2 ° East.
 Astra is therefore the most relevant satellite for German-speaking channels.
 In addition to Astra, the Hotbird satellite system is used in Germany.
 It broadcasts significantly fewer German channels, but a large number of international channels.